railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 * `M557 X115:240 Y94:209 S125:115` 4-point rectangle keeping maximum distance from MRW bed magnets

 ### Mapping with `G29`

+Ideally, the bed should be mapped at your intended printing temperature, since some materials and beds may change with thermal expansion.

 The [G29 GCODE](https://duet3d.dozuki.com/Wiki/Gcode#Section_G29_Mesh_bed_probe) probes each point of the defined mesh, saves the results to `/sys/heightmap.csv`, and activates bed compensation.
 Prints with bed compensation enabled will adjust the Z Height in real-time to travel along the mapped print surface.